 If you’re in a tent or hammock, you have more freedom to camp in places that don’t provide an electric and water service.
-This brings tremendous opportunity to camp in amazing, hard to reach, campsites with breathtaking views.
-Tent camping also forces you to simplify and to keep things simple the whole vacation.
-With that said, to camp more comfortable in a tent, get a titanium pot and a camp stove.
+This brings tremendous opportunity to camp in amazing, hard-to-reach, campsites with breathtaking views.
+Tent camping also forces you to simplify and keep things simple the whole vacation.
+With that said, cook more comfortable in a tent by getting a titanium pot and a camp stove.
 The pot will serve you in many ways.
 You can almost cook anything in the pot.
 Plus it boils water when you don’t have a water filter.
 And, golly, if you’re in bear country or if you get lost, you can use the pan to bang on it and make some noise!

 As with all the other types of camping shelters, I mentioned before you will most likely camp somewhere with an electrical hook-up and have access to water unless you’re ‘boon-docking.
 Boon-docking is where you aren’t hooked up to anything except maybe a solar panel.

 If power is on your side, I’d suggest bringing a Crock-Pot or an air fryer.
 Our 5th-Wheel has an over, but we use the air fryer instead.
 It’s cleaner, easier, and does things the oven can’t do.
 The air fryer’s capabilities give you more cooking options.
 The Crock-Pot comes in handy when you’ve had a full day and don’t want to cook when you get back to camp.
 Gosh!
 Don’t forget the grill!
 We have one of the skillet grills that you can essentially cook anything on it, including pancakes.
 And, yes, still have a titanium pot on hand.

 #3.6 Our 5 Quick Camping Meals We like